VIDEO TUTORIAL:

 Several shapes are possible: round, ogive, saddle, trapezoid...

-Here is a video on the so-called "quarter" cutting technique to cut a round cleanly.
-Here we use a straight paring knife.
+Here's a video showing how to use the quartering technique to cut a round cleanly.
+Here, we're using a straight paring knife.

 5. HOW TO MAKE HOLES IN A LEATHER BELT?